plutov/packagemain/08-cr-namebeta/README.md

 For long time I haven't done any code review, and in this video I am going to make a review of command line domain query tool writen in Go.

-Basically it does request to external API to check domain availability and whois information.
+Basically it does requests to external API to check domain availability and whois information.

 Let's install it and build.